 PBGC insures pension benefits for participants in covered defined benefit pension plans.
 Under current law, PBGC's liabilities may be paid only from PBGC's assets.
 Accordingly, PBGC's liabilities are not backed by the full faith of the U.S. government.
-In fiscal year 2019, PBGC's single-employer and multi-employer pension insurance programs had \$128.1 billion and \$2.9 billion in total assets, respectively.
+As of September 30, 2020, PBGC's single-employer and multi-employer pension insurance programs had \$143.5 billion and \$3.1 billion in total assets, respectively.
+In FY 2019, PBGC reported pension insurance program total assets for single-employer and multi-employer of \$128.1 billion and \$2.9 billion, respectively.

 PBGC operates two separate pension insurance programs: a single-employer program and a multi-employer program.
-The single-employer program covered about 24.7 million people (excluding those in plans that PBGC has trusteed) in fiscal year 2019, down from about 26.2 million people in fiscal year 2018, and the maximum guaranteed annual benefit for participants who are in a plan that terminated in fiscal year 2019 and commence benefits at age 65 is \$67,295.
+The single-employer program covered about 23.5 million people (excluding those in plans that PBGC has trusteed) in FY 2020, down from about 24.7 million people in FY 2019, and the maximum guaranteed annual benefit for participants who are in a plan that terminated in FY 2020 and commence benefits at age 65 is \$69,750.
 The maximum guaranteed benefit for single-employer plan participants varies with a number of factors such as the date of the sponsoring employer's bankruptcy and the age at which the participant commences benefits.
-The number of covered ongoing plans at the end of fiscal year 2019 was about 24,000.
+The number of covered ongoing plans at the end of FY 2020 was about 23,200.

-The multi-employer program covers about 10.8 million participants in about 1,400 insured plans and the maximum annual benefit is \$12,870 to a participant who worked for 30 years in jobs covered by the plan.
+The multi-employer program covers about 10.9 million participants in about 1,400 insured plans and the maximum annual benefit is \$12,870 to a participant who worked for 30 years in jobs covered by the plan.
 The maximum benefit for multi-employer plan participants varies with covered service and would be lower if the participant worked less than 30 years and higher if the participant worked more than 30 years.
-PBGC projects a high likelihood that the multi-employer program will become insolvent by the end of 2025, at which point its financial assistance to multi-employer plans will be limited to the premiums collected by the program.
-Please refer to Note 27-Subsequent Events and PBGC financial statements for further details.
+PBGC projects a high likelihood that the multi-employer program will become insolvent by the end of 2026, and that insolvency is a near certainty by the end of 2027.
+At that point its financial assistance to multi-employer plans will be limited to the premiums collected by the program.
+Please refer to PBGC financial statements for additional information.
+On March 11, 2021, the President signed into law the American Rescue Plan Act, 2021.
+This legislation, among others, establishes a special financial assistance program for financially troubled multi-employer pension plans insured by PBGC.
+Management is currently assessing the effect of this legislation on PBGC's liabilities and contingency disclosures (including the estimated insolvency date for the multi-employer program), but the effect is not currently reasonably estimable.
+Please refer to Note 29-Subsequent Events for additional information.

 FCSIC insures the timely payment of principal and interest on Systemwide Debt Securities.
-Systemwide Debt Securities are the general unsecured joint and several obligations of the Farm Credit Banks.
+Systemwide Debt Securities are the general unsecured joint and several obligations of the Farm Credit System Banks.
 Systemwide Debt Securities are not obligations of and are not guaranteed by the U.S. government.
-Outstanding Systemwide Debt Securities totaled \$282.9 billion as of September 30, 2019.
+As stated in the Farm Credit Quarterly Information Statement of the Farm Credit System, outstanding Systemwide Debt Securities totaled \$309.1 billion and \$282.9 billion as of September 30, 2020, and 2019 respectively.
 The insurance provided by FCSIC is also not an obligation of and is not guaranteed by the U.S. government.
-Under current law, if FCSIC does not have sufficient funds to pay unpaid principal and interest on insured Systemwide Debt Securities, the Farm Credit System banks will be required to make payments under joint and several liability.
-As of September 30, 2019, FCSIC reported an Insurance Fund balance of \$5.1 billion.
+Under current law, if FCSIC does not have sufficient funds to pay unpaid principal and interest on insured Systemwide Debt Securities, the Farm Credit System Banks will be required to make payments under joint and several liability.
+As of September 30, 2020, and 2019, FCSIC reported an Insurance Fund balance of \$5.4 billion and \$5.1 billion, respectively.